waglay/SetupDroneCi/README.md

 ```
 export DRONE_TOKEN=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...
 ```
+The DRONE_TOKEN can be accessed in the ui, after clicking your profile picture.

 That is how we can setup and run drone-ci, the actual running commands are not mentioned here just the setup part only.